mnemnion/StringUnits.jl/docs/src/index.md

 MethodError: no method matching isless(::Int64, ::String)
 ```

-Homogenous `StringUnits` may be iterated:
+Homogenous `StringUnits` may be iterated.
+Another description of our implementation
+of `in` is that a given `StringUnit` is in a `StringUnitRange` only if iterating that
+range will produce that unit.

 ```jldoctest
 julia> [unit for unit in 1gr:10gr]